Midway Campaign: Gameplay

-The game reenacts the events between June 4 and June 7, 1942 during the Battle of Midway, which was the turning point for Allied Forces in the Pacific Theater.
-Gameplay is turn based with each turn representing one hour of the battle.
-The player controls Task force 16, comprising the Enterprise and Hornet aircraft carriers, Task force 17 comprising Yorktown, and Midway Island.
+The game reenacts the events between June 4 and June 7, 1942, during the Battle of Midway, which was the turning point for Allied Forces in the Pacific Theater.

+Gameplay is turn-based with each turn representing one hour of the battle.
+Players control Task Force 16, comprising the Enterprise and Hornet aircraft carriers, and Task Force 17 comprising Yorktown, and Midway Island.

 Each task force may be moved on a map in any direction by providing a direction in degrees.
-During each turn Consolidated PBY Catalinas scout out the location of the enemy Task force comprising Akagi, Kaga, Soryu, and Hiryu.
+During each turn Consolidated PBY Catalinas scout out the location of the enemy task force comprising Akagi, Kaga, Soryu, and Hiryu.

 Once a Task Force has been identified and are within range a strike group may be launched from neighboring ships.
 Planes are generally in three conditions throughout the game.
 They can be below deck (protected from enemy strikes), on deck arming for a strike, or in the air moving towards or away from a target.
 Fighters (F4F Wildcats or A6M Zero 'Zekes') can also be established in a combat air patrol (CAP) to protect their carrier.

 The game ends when either sides carriers are all lost, or if one of the task forces leave the map.